 Using this approach, it is possible to configure a setup where a user has no access to a plan file unless they are the current owner of the file in a plan file process.
 If the user has a permission set with No Access and Interacts with Process Management, then under normal circumstances that user cannot see or open the plan file.
-However when the user is the current owner, the user's permissions will be temporarily elevated as appropriate so that the user can complete the task (for example, the permission would be elevated to Read/Write and Allow Save Data for an edit task).
+However, when the user is the current owner, the user's permissions will be temporarily elevated as appropriate so that the user can complete the task (for example, the permission would be elevated to Read/Write and Allow Save Data for an edit task).
 While the task is active, the user can open and edit the plan file, and save data from it.
 When the user completes the task, then the user is no longer the owner and the user's permissions would revert back to no access.

-Process management only elevates existing user permissions, it do not reduce or remove user permissions.
-If a user has been granted read/write permission to a plan file in security, then that user will always have that permission, regardless of whether they are an assigned owner in process management.
+Ownership in a plan file process can only elevate existing user permissions, it cannot reduce or remove user permissions.
+If a user has been granted read/write permission to a plan file in security, then that user will always have that permission, regardless of whether they are an assigned owner in a plan file process.
 For more information, see the Plan File Process Guide.